Zeeshan9980/stayease-springboot-app/README.md

-🏨 StayEase — Enterprise Hotel Booking Backend System
 📄 Project Summary

-StayEase is a hotel booking management backend system developed using Spring Boot.
+StayEase is a hotel booking management backend built using Spring Boot.
-It provides a complete RESTful API solution for managing hotels, customers, and bookings — enabling seamless hotel search, reservation, and cancellation.
+It provides RESTful APIs for managing hotels, users, and bookings — designed with clean architecture, modular services, and secure access.

-The system is designed with a layered architecture, secure authentication, and containerized deployment, making it ready for enterprise-level scalability and integration.
+The system is production-ready, easily deployable with Docker, and follows enterprise backend standards for scalability and maintainability.

-🎯 Objectives
+🎯 Project Objectives

-Build a robust and modular hotel booking backend for real-world business use.
+✅ Build a robust, modular backend system for hotel booking platforms.

-Support core operations such as user registration, booking management, and hotel listings.
+✅ Support core business features like registration, booking, and cancellation.

-Ensure data integrity, secure access, and scalable architecture using Spring Boot and MySQL.
+✅ Ensure data integrity, security, and performance with Spring Boot & MySQL.

-Enable Docker-based deployment for CI/CD readiness.
+✅ Provide containerized deployment for CI/CD readiness.

 🧠 System Overview